 Summer Outdoor Shows

-Besides the usual selection of tools a stagehand should bring to a call, you may want to add some additional gear to your kit: Raingear and a change of clothing in case of rain, extra shoes, a hat and sunblock, and so on.
+Besides the usual selection of tools a stagehand should bring to a call, you may want to add some additional personal gear to your kit: Raingear and a change of clothing in case of rain, spare shoes, a hat and sunblock, and so on.
 It may get extra hot (maybe a spare pair of shorts and T-shirt?), or pretty cool (especially after a rainstorm or after sundown) so plan accordingly.
 I like a layered approach as you can add or subtract clothing when the weather changes, and it will!
 You may go from sun and temperatures in the 90's to rain, wind, and temps in the 40's in the matter of a few hours.
 Wisconsin is like that!

 In general, try to get there early: fifteen to thirty min. is good.
 Traffic can be unpredictable, and sometimes is re-routed, so allow time for surprises.
 For Country USA and EAA the police often re-route traffic patterns to handle the unusual loads which the local roads aren't designed for.
 Don't assume it won't be different than you remember, especially as showtime approaches.
 Heavy traffic means traffic jams.
 We still expect you to be ON TIME.
 If it seems you might be late, call the cell phone number for the Steward, which also means it makes sense to get the cell phone numbers BEFORE you leave home!
 If all else fails contact the B.A., but don't be surprised if he isn't there.
 He may be working the show you are headed for!